 What are the symptoms of rhabdomyosarcoma in a child?

-Symptoms depend on the location and the size and of the tumor.
+Symptoms depend on where the tumor is and how big it is.
 There may be no symptoms until the tumor is very large.
-The main symptom may be a lump or swelling that may be painful.
-Other symptoms can occur a bit differently in each child.
+The first sign might be a lump or swelling that hurts.
+Other symptoms depend on where the tumor starts.

 A growth near the eye can cause:

 A growth in the ear or sinuses can cause:

 A growth in the urinary or reproductive organs can cause:

 A growth in the belly (abdomen) can cause: